506 Carlton: Route

 The Carlton line runs from the eastern terminus of Main Street station (on Line 2 Bloor–Danforth), initially heading south on Main Street to Gerrard Street East.
 It then turns west onto the upper portion Gerrard Street East to Coxwell Avenue, where it turns south to the lower portion Gerrard Street.
 (Coxwell Avenue is part of a jog that separates the upper and lower portions of Gerrard Street.)
 The line continues west on Gerrard Street East to Parliament Street, where it turns north to Carlton Street.
 The streetcar goes west on Carlton Street, which at Yonge Street continues onto College Street.
 There, it passes College station on subway Line 1 Yonge–University.
 Continuing west, it passes Queen's Park station again on Line 1 Yonge–University.
 The route continues to the end of College Street at Dundas Street West.
 It then runs west on Dundas Street West to Howard Park Avenue, which it follows into its western terminus at High Park Loop within High Park.

 Some eastbound Carlton streetcars may short turn at Coxwell Avenue and head southbound to loop at Queen Street East and Coxwell Avenue.

 Streetcar service is provided 24 hours per day on most portions of the route.
-The late night trips operate as the 306 Carlton, which runs along the same route from the eastern terminus of Main Street station to Dundas Street West.
-From there, it continues west along Dundas Street West to Dundas West station, skipping Howard Park Avenue.
+The late night trips operate as the 306 Carlton, which runs along the same route as 506 Carlton.